2023 Solar Incentives Guide for Geddes, NY - Tax Credits & Rebates

 Federal Solar Incentives

 More information about the new Inflation Reduction Act can be found here.
-Your local Geddes solar panel company can answer your questions and explain how the new Clean Energy Credit applies to you.
+Your local Geddes solar panel company can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives

-Some solar incentives are often also provided by state and local governments.
-As with federal incentives, these may include tax credits, rebates and more.
-These solar incentives — which might be provided by your county or municipality, or by the state of New York — could be offered on an ongoing basis, or for only a limited time.
+Some solar incentives are often also offered at the local or state level.
+Like with federal incentives, these could include tax credits, rebates and more.
+These solar incentives — which might be provided by your county or municipality, or by the state of New York — may be offered on an ongoing basis, or for only a limited time.

 Next Steps for Installing Solar in Geddes